dnguyen800/dnguyen800.github.io/_posts/2019-04-14-doorbell-camera.md

 ## Nest Hello

-**My personal experience with the Nest Hello camera is that it is reliable at sending timely notifications, but the monthly fee is required to get any real use out of it.** Monthly fees can add up quickly, but with Nest's new $5/month plan, I think it's worth paying for reliability.
+**My personal experience with the [Nest Hell](https://www.bestbuy.com/site/nest-hello-smart-wi-fi-video-doorbell/6172796.p?skuId=6172796) camera is that it is reliable at sending timely notifications, but the monthly fee is required to get any real use out of it.** Monthly fees can add up quickly, but with Nest's new $5/month plan, I think it's worth paying for reliability.
 Wi-Fi cloud cameras have a lot of potential points of failure (poor Wi-Fi performance, slow upload speed, crap servers) but Nest gets most of it right.
 I've read about too many problems with the Ring Doorbell Pro to give it a try, but I usually hear good things about Nest's doorbell camera.
 I recommend it for the continuous recording, timely alerts, and a reliable mobile app.
 Alerts are sent to my phone within seconds, and recordings are available within a minute or two of the event.
 Viewing live footage takes only a few seconds too.
 Did I mention how quick it is to view an alert?
 That is really important.

 ### The Problems